 Step One: The student must try to resolve the issue with the campus staff member or instructor directly involved in the matter.
-If the matter is not resolved, the student should schedule a meeting with the Academic Dean, Campus President, or supervisor of the involved department.
+If the matter is not resolved, the student should schedule a meeting with the Academic Dean, supervisor or Campus President of the involved department.